 5. Hypothetically, if you were to quit tomorrow, what would your reason be?

-6. Do you feel valued at work?
+7. Do you feel valued at work?

-7. How frequently do you receive recognition from your manager?
+8. How frequently do you receive recognition from your manager?

-Find out how the leadership team is doing with recognizing their employees.
+Find out how the leadership team is doing when it comes to recognizing their employees.
 If the majority of workers have said they’ve gone more than two weeks without recognition, there’s a good chance morale is dropping.
-And that can lead to disengagement, loss of productivity, attrition, and of course, an overall drop in job performance.
+This can consequently lead to disengagement, loss of productivity, attrition, and of course, an overall drop in job performance.

-9. Do you believe you'll be able to reach your full potential here?
+10. Do you believe you'll be able to reach your full potential here?